dimforge/ncollide/docs/collision_detection_pipeline.md

 | `.deferred_remove(uid)`            | Removes the collision object identified by `uid` at the next update. |

 Adding an object with the same `uid` as another one already present on the collision world will panic.
-Therefore, keep in mind that because object removal is deferred until the next update it is necessary to wait for the next call to `.update()` in order to be able to re-use a removed object's identifier.
+In particular, keep in mind that because object removal is deferred until the next update it is necessary to wait for the next call to `.update()` in order to be able to re-use a removed object's identifier.
 For example, the following (pseudo-code) panics:

 ```rust
 collision_world.add(0, ...);